N=2 Supercomplexification of the Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt Equations: N=1,BN=1,N=2 and BN=2 susy KdV

 and is obtained from the Lax representation

-The subscript $\geq 0$ denotes the purely differential part of the fractional power of L All these equations are integrable, have the bi-hamiltonian structure and possess infinite number of superbosonic conserved currents.
+The subscript $\geq 0$ in $ (L^{3/2})_{\geq 0}$ denotes the purely differential part of $L^{3/2}$.
+The KdV equation is integrable, has bi-Hamiltonian structure and possesses infinite number of bosonic conserved currents.
+The Lax operator Eq.(\ref{laxik}) generates the conserved currents as